-Her Bad Mother has been mentioned in the New York Times, the Washington Post, the Globe and Mail, the Toronto Star, the American Prospect, the London Times, and sundry other publications, as well as on CNN, ABC, CBC and the BBC online.
-She has also made appearances on TVO, Lifetime Television, and Disney Family’s ‘Get Hatched’ video series with Teri Hatcher, during which she did absolutely no hatching, contrary to what you might expect.
-In 2009, Babble.com named Her Bad Mother one of the top ten mommy blogs of 2009 in its list of the year’s Top 50 Mommybloggers, ranking it among the Best Written, Most Confessional, Most Controversial, Most Popular and – drum roll – Funniest mom blogs on the Internet.
+Her Bad Mother has been featured in the New York Times, the Washington Post, the Globe and Mail, the Toronto Star, the American Prospect, the London Times, and sundry other publications, as well as on CNN, ABC, CBC and the BBC online.
+I’ve made appearances on most major media outlets, including CNN, NPR, and Good Morning America, addressing all variety of topics related to motherhood, feminism, media, and femininity — sometimes all at once.
+In 2009, Babble.com named Her Bad Mother one of the top ten mom blogs of 2009 in its list of the year’s Top 50 Mombloggers, ranking it among the Best Written, Most Confessional, Most Controversial, Most Popular and Funniest mom blogs on the Internet.
 Then they did it again in 2010.
-Then they hired her and lured her to New York City to take things in a new direction, and then Disney liked that direction and acquired Babble and also me and the rest is a long and sort of complicated history that you can trace through my blog and social media posts, or on the troll forum of your choice.
+Then they lured me to New York City to take things in a new direction, and then Disney liked that direction and acquired Babble and also me and the rest is a long and sort of complicated history that you can trace through my blog and social media posts, or on the troll forum of your choice.
 The TIME Top 25 accolade was in 2012, and that may have been my peak, but I hope not.
 I live in Los Angeles now, and mostly don’t miss New York.
 Don’t even ask me about Canada.

-Catherine’s writing has also appeared in a variety of on- and off-line publications, numerous books, and maybe one or two papyrus scrolls.
-She still dabbles in her academic work, which concerns women and mothers in the history of political philosophy, and that stuff almost always comes out on scrolls, which are totally more noble than the Internet, seriously.
-She also speaks regularly on mothering in the public sphere, blogging family life, women and blogging, social media and marketing, and social media and social good, sometimes all the same time.
+My writing has also appeared in a variety of on- and off-line publications, a few books, and maybe one or two papyrus scrolls.
+I still dabble in the area of my academic work, which concerns women and girls in the history of political philosophy, with no small amount of attention to the place of story and storytelling in that history.
+I also speak regularly on femininity and feminism, raising empowered girls, raising amazing boys, women and entrepreneurship, women and leadership, sometimes other stuff, sometimes all of it all at the same time.

-You can reach her by e-mailing her at herbadmother at gmail dot com or catherine at babble dot com.
+You can reach me by e-mailing her at herbadmother at gmail dot com.
 Messages sent by carrier pigeon are also welcome.
-Cookies and cupcakes should be FedExed.
+Want emails from me?
+My newsletter?
+OF COURSE YOU DO: